flutter/plugins/packages/firebase_crashlytics/README.md

 ### iOS Integration

-Add the Crachlytics run scripts
+Add the Crashlytics run scripts

 1. From Xcode select Runner from the project navigation.
 1. Select the Build Phases tab.